- The Devil is in the Detail

 Other clinical studies have confirmed that chronic inflammation can worsen or cause food intolerance, and many people are already aware that food toxins such as gluten from wheat and other grains and caseins from milk products are triggers for most chronic diseases.

 By reducing many of the symptoms that plague them, people living with brain injury outcomes can regain mental clarity helping them to focus on rewiring the brain and introducing strategies that help with daily living.

 Rebalancing the immune system and reducing inflammation also decreases the risks associated with auto-immune diseases.
 People must get their general health back as soon as possible.

-It is only recently that scientists and doctors have started to realise how important it is to treat a brain injury in the early stages and while it will inevitably take time for protocols to be changed, the information is beginning to flow through.
-Research has shown that pharmacological interventions are not effective following a TBI and also that the injured brain is much more sensitive to drugs.
+Only recently have scientists and doctors started to realise how important it is to treat a brain injury in the early stages.
+While it will inevitably take time for protocols to be changed, the information is beginning to flow through.
+Research has shown that pharmacological interventions are ineffective following a TBI and that the injured brain is much more sensitive to drugs.

 A rational treatment plan should include the various remedial measures that target all of these processes of secondary injury:

 - Dysfunction of mitochondria

 It can also be helpful to understand more about the effects of stress and cortisol on the brain and body.